guillermodulce/eCommerce_Elektra/README.md

 * Bootstrap
 * API

-This web application is based on the Python Flask framework.
-It is styled with some Bootstrap 5.2 components in the menu, alerts, carousel and grid structure.
+This web application is based on the Python Flask framework, and it is styled with some Bootstrap 5.2 components for the menu, alerts, carousel and grid structure.

 For database management I used Sqlite 3 and Sqlite Studio for some optimizations.